AndrewVoisovych/TicketSJ/README.md

 # TicketSJ
-The solution is created according to intership task.\n -With help of ASP.NET Core Web API Json generated Ticket with Enity sample and randomly filled and send to Azure ServiceBus.\n
+The solution is created according to intership task.
+-With help of ASP.NET Core Web API Json generated Ticket with Enity sample and randomly filled and send to Azure ServiceBus.\n
--Windows Service reads the Ticket from the Azure ServiceBus queue  added to Azure Sql and writes logs.\n -Settings:\n
+-Windows Service reads the Ticket from the Azure ServiceBus queue  added to Azure Sql and writes logs.
-\n
+-Settings:

-Project Data:\n
+Project Data:
- - Generate a unique ticket number: numbers.dat (via serialization)\n
+ - Generate a unique ticket number: numbers.dat (via serialization)
- - WebAPi data for generating: bin\Debug\netcoreapp2.0\info\\n
+ - WebAPi data for generating: bin\Debug\netcoreapp2.0\info\
- - Generated logs Windows Service: \bin\Debug\Logs\\n
+ - Generated logs Windows Service: \bin\Debug\Logs\

 Adding and Removing Windows Services
 In CMD with administrator privileges: